vitran713/grocery-basket-analysis/README.md

 Visualization of Shopping Behavior: Using matplotlib, I plot the number of visits for the top 10 members who shop the most frequently.
 This visualization helps in identifying key customers and analyzing their shopping habits.

-Advanced Data Analysis: Through using libraries such as kmeans and CPA, I also performed clustering to segment customers and reduced dimensionality for more efficient analysis
+Advanced Data Analysis: Through using libraries such as kmeans and CPA, I also performed clustering to segment customers and reduced dimensionality for more efficient analysis.

+Patterns discovered through this analysis assisted in creating an immaginary layout for a grocery store to maximize revenue.